• Skip to primary navigation

 Instructions

-• Place all the ingredients in your food processor.
-Process until smooth, stopping a few times to scrape out the sides and bottom of the food processor bowl.
+• Place the raspberries, yogurt, stevia, and vanilla in your food processor.
+Process until smooth, stopping a few times to scrape the sides and bottom of the food processor bowl.
 A few specks of raspberries will remain – that’s fine.

-• Using a spatula, transfer the mixture into a square 8-inch pan.
-Cover with cling wrap, and freeze for 45 minutes.
+• Using a spatula, transfer the mixture to a glass square 8-inch pan (or a similar-capacity glass pan).
+Cover with cling wrap and freeze for 45 minutes.

 • Remove the pan from the freezer.
 Use a spatula to stir the already-frozen edges into the still-soft center, then use a hand whisk to mix everything together until smooth.

-• When the entire mixture is frozen, serve immediately as a soft-serve yogurt (use chilled bowls), or freeze for 1-2 more hours for a firmer consistency that you can scoop out with an ice cream scoop.
+• When the entire mixture is frozen, serve immediately as soft-serve yogurt (use chilled bowls), or freeze for 1-2 more hours for a firmer consistency you can scoop out.

 Notes

-It's important to use a strained yogurt in this recipe - either Greek yogurt or Skyr.
+• It's important to use a strained yogurt in this recipe - either Greek yogurt or Skyr.
+It's also important to use whole-milk yogurt (not low-fat or nonfat).

-I made several attempts before perfecting this recipe, playing with the amount of sweetener that I used.
-Since both the yogurt and the raspberries are fairly tart, this dessert requires a fair amount of sweetener.
+• I made several attempts before perfecting this recipe, playing with the amount of sweetener used.
+Since the yogurt and raspberries are fairly tart, this dessert requires a fair amount of sweetener.
+So, to keep carbs and sugar in check, I use stevia glycerite, a formulation that greatly reduces the aftertaste typical of stevia products.
+But you can use a granulated sweetener or honey instead.

 Nutrition per Serving